Home & Buying

 Introduction

 When buying a home in Malaysia, banks often recommend a mortgage insurance plan to protect your loan and your loved ones.
 The four common options are MRTA, MLTA, MRTT, and MLTT.
-Each protects your housing loan but works differently in terms of cost, flexibility, and coverage.
+Each protects your housing loan but they differ in cost, flexibility, and coverage structure.

-Understanding these options is especially useful for homebuyers considering long-term township projects such as Iringan Bayu in Seremban, NARA at Shorea Park in Puchong, Hana Hills in Melawati, or Harbour View Residence in Penang, where financial planning and family security go hand in hand.
+Understanding these options is important for homebuyers considering long-term township developments such as Iringan Bayu in Seremban, NARA at Shorea Park in Puchong, Hana Hills in Melawati, or Harbour View Residence in Penang, where financial planning and family security go hand in hand.

 1. What is MRTA (Mortgage Reducing Term Assurance)?

-• A one-time premium insurance tied directly to your housing loan.
+MRTA is a one-time premium insurance plan tied directly to your housing loan.

-• Coverage amount reduces as you repay the loan.
+• The coverage amount reduces as you repay the loan.

-• Usually cheaper, but non-transferable if you refinance or sell the property.
+• It is not transferable if you refinance or sell the property.

 2. What is MLTA (Mortgage Level Term Assurance)?

-• A life insurance plan with fixed coverage throughout the loan period.
+MLTA is a life insurance plan that maintains fixed coverage throughout the loan period.

-• Premiums are higher, paid monthly or annually.
+• Premums are higher and paid monthly or annually.

-• Can include a cash value or savings component.
+• It may include a cash value or savings component.

-• Transferable if you refinance or move to another home.
+• It is transferable if you refinance or move to another home.

 3. What is MRTT (Mortgage Reducing Term Takaful)?